-- 10.159 At pre-application stage the applicant team was advised which junctions to assess in the TA, as follows: - Bradley Bar Roundabout - Bradley Road/Leeds Road/Colne Bridge Road - Cooper Bridge Road/Wakefield Road/Leeds Road - 10.160 Having regard to the applicant's trip generation information, it has been determined that the Bradley Bar roundabout suffers from capacity issues at peak times, which would be exacerbated by additional development traffic from the Bradley Villa Farm site.
+- 10.163 At pre-application stage the applicant team was advised which junctions to assess in the TA, as follows: - Bradley Bar Roundabout - Bradley Road/Leeds Road/Colne Bridge Road - Cooper Bridge Road/Wakefield Road/Leeds Road - 10.164 Having regard to the applicant's trip generation information, it has been determined that the Bradley Bar roundabout suffers from capacity issues at peak times, which would be exacerbated by additional development traffic from the Bradley Villa Farm site.
 Given this impact, it is considered necessary to secure a contribution towards capacity improvements at that junction.
-In consultation with KC Highways Development Management, the applicant team has designed a signalisation scheme, which includes improved pedestrian and cycle facilities and would help to regulate the flow of traffic at the junction.
-The cost of this scheme is currently being calculated. - 10.161 Of note, the applicant's Bradley Bar roundabout scheme has been designed with the traffic of 1,958 homes in mind.
-The need for interim mitigation of the impacts of the currently-proposed 277 units is being assessed.
-Any such mitigation would relate to capacity rather than safety, as funding is already in place for safety improvements at this junction. - 10.162 Regarding the Bradley Road/Leeds Road/Colne Bridge Road and Cooper Bridge Road/Wakefield Road/Leeds Road junctions, and the Cooper Bridge highway improvement scheme, at pre-application stage the applicant team were advised to test "with" and "without" scenarios, to provide a robust assessment that accounted for the possibility of delivery of that scheme being delayed or amended.
-The applicant duly provided these assessments, albeit with reference to earlier iterations of the schemes that included a link road connecting the allocated site to the A644.
-The applicant's Transport Assessment included a materiality assessment that identified that the proposed 277-unit development would only increase traffic by up to 1.7% at the junction during either peak period, which in isolation would not necessitate junction improvements.
+In consultation with KC Highways Development Management, the applicant team has designed a signalisation scheme, which includes improved pedestrian and cycle facilities and which would help to regulate the flow of traffic at the junction.